The Benefits of Coarse Preferences: Model

-We think of CUE as a reduced-form solution concept capturing the essential features of an evolutionary process of social learning in which an agent's coarse utility determines her behavior, the induced behavior determines the agent's success, and success regulates the evolution of coarse utilities (in line with the indirect evolutionary approach, discussed in Section \ref{subsec-relate}).
-In what follows, we briefly and informally present our evolutionary interpretation.
+We think of CUE as a reduced-form solution concept capturing the essential features of an evolutionary process of social learning in which an agent's coarse utility determines her behavior, the induced behavior determines the agent's success, and success regulates the evolution of coarse utilities (in line with the indirect evolutionary approach, discussed in Section \ref{subsec-relate}) In what follows, we briefly and informally present our evolutionary interpretation. { In the process, we also motivate our assumption that players' clusterings are observable.}

 Consider two large populations of agents: agents who play the role of player 1 and agents who play the role of player 2.
 In each round, agents from each population are randomly matched to play the underlying game against opponents from the other population.
 Each agent in each population is endowed with a coarse utility, and the agents play a Nash equilibrium of the game induced by their coarse utilities.
 For simplicity, we focus on ``homogeneous'' populations in which all agents have the same coarse utility.